lespina/bass-case/README.md

 ![Drag Handles](/app/assets/images/drag-handles.png "BassCase Sortable Queue (1/2)")

 These are actually designated spots by which the user may click and drag a given song queue item from its current spot to a new place up or down the queue for intuitive, painless reordering.

+### Future Directions

+* Add song show page with comments
+* Add waveforms display with seeking and progress scroll
+* Infinite scroll with lazy fetching
+* Refactor progress bar into slider for simpler and more precise seeking behavior